osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 Different parts of Libosmium have different dependencies.
 You do not need to install all of them, just those that you need for whatever you are doing with Libosmium.
 But for a beginner it is not always easy to see which dependencies are needed and which aren't.
-This documentation differentiates between _important_ dependencies and _extra_ dependencies to help you out.
+This manual differentiates between _important_ dependencies and _extra_ dependencies to help you out.
 You should at least install the important dependencies when starting to experiment with Libosmium, but feel free to install all dependencies.
 Whatever is not needed